 Taxis are cheap but don’t expect the driver to know where your destination is unless you have to go to the train station or the airport.
 Recently shared bikes are becoming popular thanks to services like Mobike.
 To use them you need a Chinese sim card with internet traffic and a deposit, usually 300RMB, on your Mobike acount.

-If you are in the southern provinces you’ll find plenty of delicious fruits.
 One last tip.
 Some of the best restaurants and some of the best food is made by the large Muslim community.
 Few people know that there are over 22 million Muslims in China.
 Their restaurants are on average cleaner than the Han restaurants (the term used to refer to Chinese).
-Last thing, you are not supposed to tip the weathers in China.
+Finally, remember that you are not supposed to tip the waiters in China.

 How to use the Internet in China